 This may be caused by a misconfiguration or an attacker intercepting your connection

-New versions of Chrome (v.58) and Firefox check the Subject Alternative Name (SAN) field, looking for a DNS name or IP address.
-Historically Authentication Manager has never used this field in our certificates because it was not required and it is sometimes used for a wildcard certificate (i. e., *.company.com), which is not supported by Authentication Manager and would break an Authentication Manager server.
+New versions of Chrome (Chrome 58) and Firefox check the Subject Alternative Name (SAN) field, looking for a DNS name or IP address.
+Historically, Authentication Manager has never used this field in our certificates because it was not required and it is sometimes used for a wildcard certificate (i. e., *.company.com), which is not supported by Authentication Manager and would break an Authentication Manager server.

 The problem is that Chrome now looks for a DNS name in the SAN field to match the Common Name in the Subject field, but Authentication Manager has not used the SAN field before, even in our replacement certificates.
 The Authentication Manager Operations Console generated Certificate Signing Request (CSR) for a replacement console or virtual host certificate currently has no way to enter a SAN.

-Defect ID AM-31165 (Authentication Manager 8.2 CSRs have empty Subject Alternative Name fields, which Chrome/FF no longer trust) has been raised for this issue.
+Defect AM-31165 (Authentication Manager 8.2 CSRs have empty Subject Alternative Name fields which Chrome/FF no longer trust) has been raised for this issue.